AzureDevOps3/duffney.github.io/_posts/2017-02-20-AddCredentialsToPowerShellFunctions.md

 date:   2017-02-20 09:02:00
 comments: true
 tags: [PowerShell, Credentials, PSCredentials]
-modified: 2017-02-20
+modified: 2020-07-15
 ---

-In this blog post I'll show you how to add credential parameters to PowerShell functions.
+In this blog post, I'll show you how to add credential parameters to PowerShell functions.
 But before I do that let's first talk about why you'd want to add a credential parameter to your functions.
-The purpose of the credential parameter is to allow you to run the function and/or cmldet as a different user, some account other than the one currently running the PowerShell session.
+The purpose of the credential parameter is to allow you to run the function and/or cmdlet as a different user, some account other than the one currently running the PowerShell session.
 The most common use is to run the function or cmdlet as an elevated user account.
-For example, the cmdlet `New-ADUser` has a `-Credential` parameter, which you could provide domain admin credentials to in order to create an account in a domain.
+For example, the cmdlet `New-ADUser` has a `-Credential` parameter, which you could provide domain admin credentials in order to create an account in a domain.
 Assuming your normal account running the PowerShell session doesn't have that access already.

 This blog post walks you through the process of adding such functionality to your PowerShell functions.
 I also discuss how to get around common issues when working with _legacy_ cmdlets that don't support a credential object, but before we get started let's first talk about PSCredential objects and how to generate them.